 The last rescue package for Greece is expired, the last aid is not.
 The European partners are aware that the economic recovery could come to an abrupt end.
+The authors give an assessment of the Greek bail out process.

 The success of the European institutions is reflected in the Greek government’s clear rejection of a fourth rescue package.
 Athens clearly has no regrets about bidding farewell to the overseers originally known as the “troika”—which is regarded as a good sign that Greece is eager to stand on its own two feet again.
 The financial aid invested—EUR 276 billion from European aid funds and the International Monetary Fund (IMF) alone—appears to have yielded a substantial rescue dividend.
 Does that mean “mission accomplished?”